+- Introduction

+- Oconcept of genetics with heredity and variation, and types of variation i.e. acquired and germinal (continuous and discontinuous)

+- Concepts of clone and offspring

+- o Importance's of variations

+- Some terms in genetics

+- Mendel's laws

+- O Statement of law of dominance, law of segregation and law of independent assortment with suitable cross, observation and conclusion

+- Genetic codon

-• Introduction with properties of genetic codon
+- o Introduction with properties of genetic codon

 - Mutation

 - Concept of mutation, muton and mutagens

 - Types of mutation: spontaneous and induced

 - Types of mutation:

-- Gene mutation: Introduction with types i.e. substitution, frame-shift and nonsense mutation
+- Gene mutation: Introduction with types i.e. substitution, frameshift and nonsense mutation

 - Chromosomal mutation: Introduction with types: chromosomal aberration and ploidy

 - Chromosomal aberration: Introduction and its types: intrachromosomal (introduction with types: deficiency and deletion, duplication and inversion) and interchromosomal (introduction with translocation and its types)

-- Ploidy: Introduction with types: aneuploidy (introduction with types) and euploidy (introduction with types)[No need of examples of polyploidy]
+- Ploidy: Introduction with types: aneuploidy (introduction with types) and euploidy (introduction with types) [No need of examples of polyploidy]

 - Genetic disorder

-- Introduction and its types
+- o Introduction and its types

-- Introduction to some common genetic disorder and their symptoms like,

 - Down's syndrome

 - Edward's syndrome

 - Turner's syndrome

 - Klinefelter's syndrome

 - Autism

 - Albinism

 - Alzheimer's disease

-- Haemophilia (with inheritance pattern)
+Haemophilia (with inheritance pattern)

-Unit 6.
+Unit 7.
 Environmental biology

-- Ecology - Concept of ecology with some commonly used terms like ecosystem, biotic and abiotic factors, population, community, autecology and synecology. - o Structural components of ecosystem and their concepts - Abiotic factors: climatic, edaphic and topographic factors - Biotic factors: autotrophs and heterotrophs with their types - Functional components of ecosystem and their concepts - Food chain and its types - Food web - Ecological pyramid and its types - Pond ecosystem: Introduction with structural and functional aspects - Forest ecosystem: Introduction with structural and functional aspects - Pollution of air and water - Introduction of pollution, pollutants and its types and sources of pollution and its types - Air pollution: Introduction, causes, consequences with examples of disease, and preventive and control measures - Water pollution: Introduction, causes, consequences with examples of disease, and preventive and control measures

-- Environmental hazards - o Introduction of environmental hazards - Greenhouse effect: Introduction along with greenhouse gases and global warming, causes, consequences, preventive and control measures, and recent development - Ozone layer depletion: Introduction along with ozone and ozone layer, causes, consequences, preventive and control measures, and recent development - Acid rain: Introduction, causes, consequences, preventive and control measures, and recent development - Biological invasion with examples, its effects, and preventive and control measures.
+- Ecology - o Concept of ecology with some commonly used terms like ecosystem, biotic and abiotic factors, population, community, autecology and synecology. - o Structural components of ecosystem and their concepts - Abiotic factors: climatic, edaphic and topographic factors - Biotic factors: autotrophs and heterotrophs with their types - Functional components of ecosystem and their concepts - Food chain and its types - Food web - Ecological pyramid and its types - o Pond ecosystem: Introduction with structural and functional aspects - o Forest ecosystem: Introduction with structural and functional aspects - Pollution of air and water - Introduction of pollution, pollutants and its types and sources of pollution and its types - Air pollution: Introduction, causes, consequences with examples of disease, and preventive and control measures - Water pollution: Introduction, causes, consequences with examples of disease, and preventive and control measures - Environmental hazards - o Introduction of environmental hazards - o Greenhouse effect: Introduction along with greenhouse gases and global warming, causes, consequences, preventive and control measures, and recent development - Ozone layer depletion: Introduction along with ozone and ozone layer, causes, consequences, preventive and control measures, and recent development - o Acid rain: Introduction, causes, consequences, preventive and control measures, and recent development - o Biological invasion with examples, its effects, and preventive and control measures.

-Unit 7.
+Unit 8.
 Economic Botany

 - 7.1.
 Medicinally important plants

-- Introduction with scientific name and uses of following plants
+- o Introduction with scientific name and uses of following plants

 - Mint

 - Malabar nut

 - Ginger

 - Snake roots

 - Cinnamon

 - Poppy

 - White sandalwood

 - Cardamom

 - China berry

 - Holy basil

 - Indian aloe

 - Margosa tree

 - Cordycep

 - Marsh orchid

 - Thorn apple

 - General concept of ethnobotany

-- Introduction, importance and approaches (also provide some examples of plants used as medicine in local areas)
+- o Introduction, importance and approaches (also provide some examples of plants used as medicine in local areas)

-Unit 8.
+Unit 9.
 Biotechnology

 - Introduction

-- Concept, branches, areas and applications of biotechnology
+- o Concept, branches, areas and applications of biotechnology

 - Plant tissue culture

-- Concept, types and applications
+- o Concept, types and applications

 - Bio fertilizer

-- Concept and some major types of biofertilizers with examples
+- o Concept and some major types of biofertilizers with examples

 - Genetic engineering

 - Concept with an example of insulin, applications and possible dangers of genetic engineering

 - Basic concepts of DNA fingerprinting and DNA profiling

 - Fermentation technology

-- Concept, types of fermentation and applications of fermentation technology
+- o Concept, types of fermentation and applications of fermentation technology